muratk3n/thirdwave/en/README.md

 BTC is absolutely the expression of the naivete coming from common tech dipshit - bright, shiny object loving, unaware of landscape, soc ecosystem, side effects, etc..

 ---

+Left-leaning econs dislike this thing to a man.

+---